 Minification removes all unnecessary spaces and line breaks from your HTML code without changing how it renders.
 This is a common practice that can reduce file size by 15-20%.

-Example results: A 13 KB email was reduced to 11 KB through minification.
+Example results: A 13 KB email can be reduced to around 11 KB through minification.

 Important Notes About Minification